Doan's Pills Side Effects

 Generic name: magnesium salicylate

 Note: This document contains side effect information about magnesium salicylate.
-Some of the dosage forms listed on this page may not apply to the brand name Doan's Pills.
+Some dosage forms listed on this page may not apply to the brand name Doan's Pills.

 Magnesium salicylate can increase your risk of fatal heart attack or stroke.
 Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).
 Magnesium salicylate may also cause stomach or intestinal bleeding, which can be fatal.